Metaphly/A-copy-of-my-work/README.txt

 npm install --save mysql express-session

-# you may need to create a google client by yourself
+# you may need to create a google client ID by yourself
 # to ensure google sign in work correctly in your machine